Pleasant Rowland: Pleasant Company and American Girl

 Pleasant Company eventually began to produce more dolls, starting in 1991 with Felicity Merriman: a 1770s girl living during the American Revolution in Williamsburg, Virginia.
 They continued to produce more books, clothing (for dolls and children), dollhouses, children's furniture, and more.
 Rowland described the American Girl novels as "[celebrating] family, hard work, honesty, courage, reliability and responsibility."
 The company began producing the American Girl magazine in 1992.
 In 2002, Rowland described her belief in the importance of the whole package (of dolls, books, and accessories):I knew there was magic in the American Girl concept, but it was in the whole idea, not just part.
 I knew the books had to have stories so good that the reader would identify with and fall in love with the character.
 If she loved the character, she would want the doll.
 If she had the doll, she would want the clothes and accessories to play out the stories.
 If she played out the stories, she would want more books.
 So nothing could disappoint.
 The product had to be right, down to the tiniest detail.According to Rowland, Pleasant Company was interested in "multiethnic representation in the product line" but hoped to become established financially before producing non-white dolls for their target customers.
 In 1993, the first African-American doll (Addy Walker) was introduced into the American Girls Collection after extensive work with a seven-person advisory panel of African-American scholars.
-“We could have pushed the diversity button sooner,” Rowland said in an interview with the Los Angeles Times.
+“We could have pushed the diversity button sooner,” Rowland said in a 1994 interview with the Los Angeles Times.
 “If I got hit by a truck tomorrow, I could die knowing that we made toy history.
 We made a black doll an object of status and desire for white children.”

 Addy's story follows her eventual escape from slavery in North Carolina to Philadelphia with her mother during the American Civil War.
 The development of the Addy doll was deliberate and, at times, contentious.
 To balance the fine lines between marketability, historical accuracy, and cultural sensitivity, Rowland and the board had extensive discussions about the appearance of the doll and her accompanying story with the author, Connie Porter, and the advisory panel.
 Melodye Rosales, the illustrator for the first three Addy Walker American Girl books, described her relationship with Pleasant Company and Rowland as confrontational.
 Rosales claimed that "she was removed from the project because Pleasant Company wanted her to make the characters and their surroundings look more pleasant than they would have in reality."
 Rowland has described Rosales' dismissal as "a labor issue that cannot be discussed."

 "My American Girl Doll" display at the American Girl Place on Fifth Avenue in New York City, 2012.